thunderbird89/esf/stories/story-knock-knock.md

 Chen looked at the countdown timer.
 Less than an hour until the Ryzak emerged.
 Eight hours of fighting before Third North Fleet could relieve them.
 Possibly more if the battle didn't go well.

 > "Understood, Admiral.
 I'm uploading our tactical situation now.
-You'll see we've got limited capital ship assets—four battleships, one of which won't be operational until an hour after the shooting starts.
+You'll see we've got limited capital ship assets - four battleships, one of which won't be operational until an hour after the shooting starts.
 Two of the others are... compromised.
 We're relying heavily on fighters and corvettes to engage their screen while our battleships focus on their heavy assets."

 She paused, choosing her words carefully.